The Changcuters: Career

 In mid-2011, Tugas Akhir was released.
 It drew influence from country, surf rock, and rockabilly.
 Marcel Thee from Jakarta Globe described the album as "nothing but a waste of soundwaves".
 He gave "Tari Getar" as an example of a parody which satirizes the big band genre, sounding like a poor version of the classic "Batman Theme".
 He wrote that the single "Only Love" tried to show breezy nuance, but failed because of Tria’s breathy vocals, which deprived the limp melody of much-needed power.
 "Filosofi Rock N Roll" apes the dirtier edge of rock, with inspiration taken from Little Richard, complete with distorted vocals draped in heavy reverb.
 On "Surfing Di Arab" the band mixed surf rock and Arabian music, with the result described by Thee as "sounding like the confused lovechild of Dick Dale and Aladdin".
 Ricky Siahaan of Rolling Stone Indonesia wrote that the album had some funny lyrics, such as in "Bu Lisa", about a student who fell in love with his teacher, and "Mama Papa Pujaan", a compliment to the parents.
 He described "Cuaca Ekstrim", which is about someone who caught a cold, as having a "serious" tone but "catchy" melody.
 Its CD cover design resembles a student's final task cover, and illustrates the theme of the album.
 One single from this album, "Parampampam", was released in January 2011.
 The lyrics are bilingual and invites the listeners to learn English.

 Styles

 They describe their musical styles as a mix of rock, funk, punk revival, indie pop, jazz and blues.
-Kris Putranto from Nu:B Magazine said that their musical styles is similar to The Strokes, noting that the intro of "Racun Dunia" is exactly the same as The Strokes' "Last Nite".
+Kris Putranto from Nu:B Magazine said that their musical styles is similar to The Strokes, noting that the intro of "Racun Dunia" and "I Love u Bibeh" is exactly the same as The Strokes' "Last Nite".
 Chris True from Allmusic wrote that the band is also influenced by The Beatles, The Doors, Aerosmith, The Stone Roses, and Oasis.

 Mariani Dewi from The Jakarta Post said their fashion style gave them a distinct style.
 They usually wear very tight pants and have old-fashioned hairstyles.
 Putranto said that their appearances mixed that of The Hives and The Rolling Stones.